SystemsApproach/private5g/software/overview.rst

-Both AiaB and RiaB provide a way to get started with the components described in this book, but a significant gap remains between these self-contained versions of Aether and an operational deployment of a 5G-enabled edge cloud.
+Both AiaB and RiaB provide a way to get started with the components described in this book, but a significant gap remains between these canned versions of Aether and an operational 5G-enabled edge cloud deployed into a particular target environment.
 To address that gap, there is an ongoing effort to re-package Aether in a way that provides an incremental path for users to:

 * Learn about all the moving parts in Aether.
-* Contribute local customizations to Aether.
+* Customize Aether for different target environments.
-* Deploy and operate Aether.
+* Deploy and operate Aether with live traffic.

 The new packaging, called `Aether OnRamp
 <https://github.com/SystemsApproach/aether-onramp>`__, is derived from